SahilRaut14/todoAPP/README.md

 1. we can add tasks
 2. we can check off when task is completed by clicking on boxes
-3. we can delete taks no longer required by lonpressing them!
+3. we can delete taks no longer required by longpressing them!